 The Star-Spangled Banner is a notoriously hard song to sing.
 It is a lot harder to sing in front of thousands of fans and millions watching around the world.

 How hard is it?
-There are countless viral videos of people (famous and average joes) giving their best effort, only to find out the hard way their best isn’t good enough.
+We often come across viral videos of people (famous and average Joes) giving their best effort, only to find out the hard way their best isn’t good enough.

 Who could forget Carl Lewis’s infamous Francis Scott “Off” Key version?

 And Fergie’s painful attempt that left the players and crowd laughing?

 But as hard as it is to sing, when it is done right, it is one of the most rousing pieces of music one can hear.
 Whether the singer goes the traditional route or decides to add a little bit of flourish; the song can get you right in the feels.

 Which rendition of the Star-Spangled Banner performed at a sporting event is the best?

 Before the AFC Championship game, singer Ashanti’s mic cut out which might have been a disaster except for thousands of Chiefs fans take up the reins and singing a memorable version of the song.

 Here are some of the more memorable renditions of the national anthem.